Priest (2011 film): Plot

-While Priestess rushes ahead to plant a bomb on the railroad tracks, Priest and Hicks board the train to rescue Lucy.
-Battling vampires and Familiars, the two are finally overpowered by Black Hat just as they find Lucy.
-Black Hat is revealed as the priest who was lost in the attack on Sola Mira.
-After being captured, the vampire Queen gave him her blood, turning him into the first Vampire-Human hybrid who can survive the sun.
+The trio catch up to the train.
+While Priestess rushes ahead to sabotage the railroad tracks, Priest and Hicks board the train.
+Battling vampires and Familiars, the two are overpowered by Black Hat just as they find Lucy.
+Black Hat is revealed to be Priest's former comrade, captured in the attack on Sola Mira.
+The vampire Queen gave him her blood, making him the first Vampire-Human hybrid who can survive the sun.
 As Priest fights Black Hat, Lucy discovers the truth about her parentage.
-On the tracks ahead of the train, Priestess battles several Familiars, but one of them destroys the detonator for the explosives.
-Instead, she mounts the explosives on her motor bike and drives it into the train engine.
-The explosion and subsequent derailment kills the vampires and engulfs Black Hat in flames, while Hicks, Priest, Priestess, and Lucy are able to escape.
+On the tracks ahead of the train, Priestess battles several Familiars, but one destroys the explosives' detonator.
+To accomplish her mission, she mounts the explosives on her motorbike and drives it into the train engine, jumping off before the ensuing explosion.
+The subsequent derailment kills the vampires and Black Hat while Hicks, Priest, Priestess, and Lucy escape.

-Priest returns to the city and confronts Monsignor Orelas during Mass, telling him of the burnt train containing the vampires' bodies, but not the Queen's.
-He proves this by throwing a vampire head onto the floor and shocking everyone in the room.
-Orelas still refuses to believe him, declaring that the war is over, while Priest says that it is just beginning.
-Outside the city Priest meets Priestess, who confirms that other Priests have been notified and will meet them at a rendezvous point.
-Priest sets off into the sunset.
+Priest returns to the city and confronts Orelas during Mass, telling him of the burnt train containing the vampires' bodies, but not the Queen's.
+He throws a vampire head onto the floor, shocking everyone in the room.
+Orelas, in denial, insists that the war is over.
+Outside the city Priest meets Priestess, who confirms other priests have been notified and will meet them soon.